U.S. flag

 Evaluation of Relatives at Risk

-• If the pathogenic variants in the family are not known, consideration of analysis for urine succinylacetone in healthy older sibs
+Older sibs.
+Molecular genetic testing for the familial FAH pathogenic variants or, if the pathogenic variants in the family are not known, analysis for urine succinylacetone in healthy older sibs can be considered.

 Pregnancy Management